dpavansekhar/Osteoporosis-Detection-using-Machine-Learning/README.md

 ---

-## 🚀 How to Run This Streamlit App
+## 🚀 How to Run The Streamlit Application

 This project uses [Streamlit](https://streamlit.io/) to create a web interface for osteoporosis detection.